 It may be too soon to start talking about Christmas, but holidays are a year-round annoyance for the oil and gas industry.

 As you know, the substrate materials that make up pipes and other underwater structures must be protected from the corrosive effects of seawater.
-There are many pipeline coatings and splash zone protection options available to accomplish this, but if they aren’t applied just right, defects such as such as pinholes, discontinuities and improper bonding can appear.
+There are many pipeline coatings and splash zone protection options available to accomplish this, but if wrapped pipelines aren't installed properly, defects such as such as pinholes, discontinuities, and improper bonding can appear.

 Gouge in pipeline coating (courtesy of the South Dakota Public Utilities Commission)

-Avoiding holidays starts with properly coating the pipe, which means preparing a pipe surface by cleaning, sandblasting and preheating it according to the specifications of the coating manufacturer.
+Avoiding holidays starts with a properly wrapped pipeline, which means preparing a pipe surface by cleaning, sandblasting, and preheating it according to the specifications of the coating manufacturer.
 Applying the coating may also require shielding to prevent moisture and dust contamination.

 Surface preparation affects the performance of the coating more than any other variable.
 Think of it like the foundation laid before constructing a building.
 If you start with a weak foundation, the building will collapse sooner than it should.